polkafoundry/redkite-help-center/docs/guides/guide_staking.md

 <img src="./image89.png" width="700"/>

 The detail information of pool includes:
 * Total Pool Amount: The maximum number of tokens can be staked in the pool.
 The text “Unlimited” is displayed if the pool does not limit the number of tokens to be staked.
-* Progress Bar: Describes Total tokens staked by users / Total Pool Amount
+* Progress Bar: Describes Total tokens staked by users / Total Pool Amount.
-* Start Join Time: Start time to join this pool
+* Start Join Time: Start time to join this pool.
 * End Join Time: End time to join this pool.
-* Stake amount (Min): Minimum number of tokens you need to stake
+* Stake amount (Min): Minimum number of tokens you need to stake.
-* Stake amount (Max): Maximum number of tokens you can stake
+* Stake amount (Max): Maximum number of tokens you can stake.

 <img src="./image90.png" width="700"/>